craftcms/docs/docs/3.x/config/config-settings.md

 The shell command that Craft should execute to create a database backup.

-By default Craft will run `mysqldump` or `pg_dump`, provided that those libraries are in the `$PATH` variable for the system user running the web server.
+When set to `null` (default), Craft will run `mysqldump` or `pg_dump`, provided that those libraries are in the `$PATH` variable for the system user running the web server.

-There are several tokens you can use that Craft will swap out at runtime:
+You may provide your own command optionally using several tokens Craft will swap out at runtime:

 - `{path}` - the target backup file path
 - `{port}` - the current database port